alexanderaleskin/telegram_django_bot/README.rst

 ************************************

-For the correct work of ``TelegaViewSet`` and other components the Django ORM model representing the user in the Telegram must be inherited from ``telegram_django_bot.models.TelegramUser``, as these components use its fields. ``TelegramUser`` inherited from ``django.contrib.auth.models.AbstractUser`` (which allows you to authorize users on the site if necessary) and has the following additional fields:
+For the correct work of ``TelegaViewSet`` and other components the Django ORM model representing the user in Telegram must be inherited from ``telegram_django_bot.models.TelegramUser``, as these components use its fields. ``TelegramUser`` inherited from ``django.contrib.auth.models.AbstractUser`` (which allows you to authorize users on the site if necessary) and has the following additional fields:

 * ``id`` - redefined to use user ID from telegrams;
 * ``seed_code`` - arbitrary value from 1 to 100 to randomly group users for tests and analysis;
-* ``telegram_username`` - username of the user in the telegram;
+* ``telegram_username`` - username of the user in telegram;
 * ``telegram_language_code`` - telegram language code (some languages have dialects and as a result the code designation is more than 2 symbols);
 * ``timezone`` - the user's time zone (for determining the time);
 * ``current_utrl`` - path (utrl) of the last user action (used in ``TelegaViewSet``);